 Across the 2018 conferences, we helped to deliver a range of events, including debates, roundtables, and receptions.
 Our councillors debated topics such as economic growth, children’s services, housing, and adult social care, ensuring councils have a strong voice in policy discussions.

-If you are arranging events for the party conferences and are interested in adding a local government perspective to your panel, please get in touch by emailing email@example.com.
+If you are arranging events for next year's party conferences and are interested in adding a local government perspective to your panel, please get in touch by emailing email@example.com.
 Our speakers are senior councillors, either council leaders, portfolio holders or opposition spokespeople, who have expertise in a range of policy areas and are involved in our discussions with central government and politicians.